Grades of Stainless Steel used for Instruments & Valves

 It is common to see a stainless steel grade with an "L" after the number e.g. grade 316L.
 The L denotes a lower carbon content than the standard grade.
 Although this makes the material a bit weaker it does offer an advantage when welded i.e. the lower carbon content helps minimise/eliminate carbide precipitation during the welding process.
 Therefore they can be used in the as-welded state without needing to be annealed.
 This makes them cheaper, so worth considering.

-The addition of 2 - 3% Molybdenum in this grade gives increased corrosion resistance in offshore environments, however it does pit when immersed in seawater.
+Type 316SS has the addition of 2 - 3% Molybdenum to give increased corrosion resistance in offshore environments, however it does pit when immersed in seawater.
 A nickel content of 12% maintains the austenitic structure.
 316SS is often the default material for instrument tubing.

-Similar to 316 but the 3 - 4% Molybdenum gives increased pitting resistance when immersed in cold seawater.
+Type 317SS is similiar to 316ss but has slightly more Molybdenum, with 3 - 4%.
+This gives increased pitting resistance when immersed in cold seawater.

 Duplex Stainless Steels